-One key issue that frequently arises here is the biblical chronology, which, in traditional interpretations, has placed the creation in Genesis at roughly 4000 BCE, so that the earth, or even the entire universe, is a mere 6,000 years old.
-This reckoning is assumed by many in the creationist community [Hodge2007].
-Obviously this reckoning is in utter disagreement with the findings of modern science, which dates the earth as approximately 4.5 billion years old (see Ages), and the universe as approximately 13.8 billion years old (see Big bang).
-The radiometric methods used to measure the age of the earth and its fossil layers are regarded by scientists as highly reliable (see Reliability), as is the methodology for dating the big bang (see Big bang).
+One issue that frequently arises is the biblical chronology, which, in traditional interpretations, has placed the creation in Genesis at 4000 BC, so that the earth, or even the entire universe, is a mere 6,000 years old.
+Needless to say, this reckoning, which is assumed by many in the creationist community [Hodge2007], is in utter disagreement with the findings of modern science, which dates the earth as approximately 4.5 billion years old (see Ages), and the universe as approximately 13.8 billion years old (see Big bang).

-But setting aside the scientific measurements of the age of the earth and the big bang, and even setting aside "higher criticism" of the Bible, is it true that the Bible unambiguously assigns the date of 4000 BCE for the creation in Genesis?
-Is it possible to establish a reliable, comprehensive chronology of the Old Testament, based only on the biblical text itself, or based on the biblical text together with well-documented archaeological findings in the Middle East?
+But setting aside the scientific measurements of the age of the earth and the big bang, and even setting aside "higher criticism" of the Bible, is it true that the Bible unambiguously assigns the date of 4000 BC for the creation in Genesis?
+Is it possible to establish a reliable, comprehensive chronology of the Old Testament, based only on the biblical text itself, or based on the biblical text together with well-established archaeological data from the Middle East?

 |Masoretic (King James)||Septuagint|

 |Name||Birth year||Age at first son||Years after first son||Age at death||Birth year||Age at first son||Years after first son||Age at death|

 Note that the time period from Adam to Abraham is 1946 years in the Masoretic Text, but 3412 years in the Septuagint, a difference of 1466 years.
 The Samaritan Text, another early Jewish source, gives this period as 2377 years.